 Writing Letters!
 Students can use a pom pom or their finger to write letters on the baggie.
 Students pick a letter card, identify the letter or sound and write the letter on the baggie.
 Squish the baggie to erase it to move to the next item.

 Writing Numbers!
 Students can use a pom pom or their finger to write numbers on the baggie.
 Students pick a number card, identify the number, and write the number on the baggie.
-Students then count out the matching number of manipulatives and place it next to the baggie.
-Lastly, squish to erase which is always their favorite part!
+Students then count out the matching number of manipulatives and place them next to the baggie.
+Lastly, squish to erase, which is always their favorite part!